anthro-id/legal/PRIVACY.md

 # Why We Collect Your Information?
-We collect and use your personal information to provide you with our contents, comply with our legal obligations, and protect our provided content, rights and safety of others.

 - **To provide you with our contents** when you:
   - use our features and services (for example to create an article) so we can ensuring that we can deliver, manage, and optimize your experience on our platform.
   - enter a contract or transaction with us (for example to buy a ticket from our platform) so we can: